 7. Can I Make Modifications to My Spousal Maintenance Agreement?

 Spousal support or alimony may be modified if there has been a change in circumstances.
 The circumstances could be either that the ability of the paying ex-spouse has changed or the needs of the ex-spouse receiving payments have changed.

 Necessary modifications may require a party desiring the modification to return to court and file a motion for the change.
 However, in some circumstances, you can agree to a different support amount and the Court process will be minimal.

 You may not be wondering what is spousal support anymore, but you may have more questions about the process.

-If you live in the Spokane area and need guidance in terms of a divorce, alimony or a spousal support attorney, request a free case evaluation by mentioning this post.
-We normally ask $100 but until the end of October, we are offering these free case evaluations.
-Unfortunately, this offer has created a lot of interest and we can only do a handful of free case evaluations a day and cannot schedule more, so you call now before our calendar is full.
+If you live in the Spokane area and need guidance in terms of a divorce, alimony or a spousal support attorney, request a case evaluation by mentioning this post.
+We normally ask $100 but until the end of October, we are offering these case evaluations.
+Unfortunately, this offer has created a lot of interest and we can only do a handful of case evaluations a day and cannot schedule more, so you call now before our calendar is full.